 Even the model from 2014, the Raspberry Pi 2 Model B, had enough horsepower for my digital picture frame.
 Over four years later, the original picture frame is still running flawlessly much to the delight of friends & family.

-And unlike mobile phone operating systems which appear to get slower with every upgrade on the same hardware platform, this is not the case with Raspbian, the Raspberry Pi operating system, a Debian derivative (Linux).
+And unlike mobile phone operating systems which appear to get slower with every upgrade on the same hardware platform, this is not the case with Raspberry Pi OS, a Debian derivative (Linux).

 Raspberry Pi 4

 What I find a bit inconvenient in the latest models (starting with Raspberry Pi 3 B+), is that the SD card slot has no spring ejection anymore.
 When I first got it, I thought that my model was broken and was ready to send it back.
 But after some internet research, I discovered that this was the new technical design.
 My worry that it could slide out is probably unfounded in a digital picture frame application, but I prefer tight connectors.
 Also, when your case is fastened onto a surface (in my case glued to the back of the monitor), you now have to take the motherboard out of the case to change the SD card.
 This was easier with previous models although taking the SD card out always required long fingernails or something like a paper clip.

 The size hasn’t changed, and power consumption with the digital picture frame application running remains at 3-4 watts, about 1 watt more than with the older model 3 B+.

 The clone wars